24f1000161/LLM-APP-Developer/README.md

 1. **Build Phase (Round 1)**:
    - Receives a task request with brief and requirements
-   - Generates a complete web application using Claude LLM
+   - Generates a complete web application using OpenAI's GPT-5-nano
    - Creates a GitHub repository
    - Deploys to GitHub Pages
    - Notifies the evaluation server